EatReal/.github/profile/README.md

 ### For Event Attendees
 As an Event Attendee, you can:
-- **Collect Event POPs**: Securely gather digital proofs of presence from Web3 events you attend.
+- **Collect Event Proof of Attendance NFTs**: Securely gather digital proofs of presence from Web3 events you attend.
 - **Review Event Histories**: Access a chronological display of both past and upcoming events, categorized by year.
 - **Create and Manage Your NFT Profile**: Utilize the ERC-6551 contract to develop and maintain a unique NFT that represents your event journey.
 - **Network and Connect**: View and manage connections made at various events, enhancing your networking experience.